-In NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, it states that SAWM will lead to an HCVS Stable State for the drywell and wetwell for at least 7 days from the start of the ELAP as shown in Figures C-2 through C-6 of the guidance document.
-Figures C-2 through C-6 of NEI 13-02, Revision 1, which are based on a representative BWR-4 with Mark I containment using Modular Accident Analysis Program [MAAP] 5.02, demonstrate that SAWA and SAWM in conjunction with the wetwell vent, can stabilize containment parameters and prevent containment failure even with a delay in water injection that results in core debris breaching the reactor vessel for the representative plant.
+In NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 states that SAWM will lead to an HCVS Stable State for the drywell and wetwell for at least 7 days from the start of the ELAP as shown in Figures C-2 through C-6 of the guidance document.
+Figures C-2 through C-6 of NEI 13-02, Revision 1, which are based on a representative BWR-4 with Mark I containment using Modular Accident Analysis Program [MAAP] 5.02, demonstrate that SAWA and SAWM, in conjunction with the wetwell vent, can stabilize containment parameters and prevent containment failure even with a delay in water injection that results in core debris breaching the reactor vessel for the representative plant.
 In addition, the wetwell vent is effective in removing non-condensable gases from containment, including any hydrogen generated by the core oxidation and the core-concrete interaction.
-The licensee states in its OIP that Peach Bottom was the referenced plant used for the SOARCA study and has not yet performed a site specific MAAP evaluation to justify the use of a lower site unique initial SAWA flow rate.
-Currently Peach Bottom is assuming an initial flow rate of 500 gpm while considering a site specific MAAP evaluation.
-The licensee states in its OIP that Peach Bottom is bounded by the evaluations performed in Boiling Water Reactor Owners Group (BWROG) TP-15-011 and representative of the reference plant in guidance document NEI 13-02 figures C-2 through C-6.
+The licensee states in its OIP that LaSalle is bounded by the evaluations performed in Boiling Water Reactor Owners Group TP-15-011 and representative of the reference plant in guidance document NEI 13-02 figures C-2 through C-6.

+Open Item:

-Open Item: Licensee shall demonstrate whether a site specific MAAP evaluation will be used to determine an initial SAWA flow rate.
-If the evaluations performed in BWROG TP-15-011 is considered, provide a description of how the plant is bounded by the reference plant analysis that shows the SAWM strategy is successful in making it unlikely that a drywell vent is needed.
+Licensee shall demonstrate how the plant is bounded by the reference plant analysis that shows the SAWM strategy is successful in making it unlikely that a drywell vent is needed.

-Instrumentation that will be utilized to implement the SAWM strategy includes containment pressure, suppression pool level and SAWA flow.
-Except for SAW flow, SAWM instruments are initially powered by station batteries and then by the FLEX (EA-12-049) diesel generator, which is placed in-service prior to core breach.
-The diesel generator will provide power throughout the sustained operation period (7 days).
+Instrumentation that will be utilized to implement the SAWM strategy includes drywell pressure and suppression pool level, both of which are initially powered by station batteries and then by the FLEX (Order EA-12-049) generator, which is placed in-service prior to core breach.
+The diesel generator (DG) will provide power throughout the sustained operation period (7 days).

 The OIP states that suppression pool level indication will be maintained throughout the sustained operation period, so the HCVS remains in-service.
 The time to reach the level at which the wetwell vent must be secured is >7 days using SAWM flowrates.
 Procedures will be developed that control the suppression pool level in the indicating range.
-The instruments to monitor pressure in the drywell will also be maintained to assist in determining how effectively the core is being cooled, whether in-vessel or ex-vessel.
-Procedures will dictate conditions during which the SAWM flowrate should be adjusted (up or down) using suppression pool level and drywell pressure as controlling parameters to remove the decay heat from the containment.
+The instruments to monitor pressure in the DW will also be maintained to assist in determining how effectively the core is being cooled, whether in-vessel or ex-vessel.
+Procedures will dictate conditions during which the SAWM flowrate should be adjusted (up or down) using suppression pool level and DW pressure as controlling parameters to remove the decay heat from the containment.